ontoportal/documentation/_includes/shared_doc/how_to_contribute.md

 ## How to contribute to user documentation
+In the following sections, you will find straightforward description of how to contribute to this user guide, edit shared files between the portals in the alliance, and add or edit specific content for each portal.
 If you don't know how to use Git to edit this documentation, please use the following guide: [How to contribute on github](../../documentation/docs/documentation-docs/how-to-contribute-doc/)

 ## Files structure